-To tailor the estimate to reflect an equivalent measure for mothers, we rescale our estimates using a similar life table approach.
+To tailor the estimate to reflect an equivalent measure for mothers, we rescale our estimates using a similar life-table approach.
 We consider fertility as a “hazard rate” to approximate the number of women that “survive” without having children (i.e. remain childless) after experiencing a set of age-specific fertility rates.
 The fraction of women who have ever been mothers FM(a,c) is approximated as 1 minus the fraction of childless women.
 We can now define, for a given cohort, the proportion of mothers (per 1,000 mothers) who have ever lost one or more children younger than k: